publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVII/ptA/spti/ch401/m__us_usc_t49_s40101.md

 >                          “(I) the claim is filed under this title during the period described in subparagraph (B); and

->                          “(II) on or before the day before the date of enactment of the James Zadroga 9/11 Victim Compensation Fund Reauthorization Act \[Dec.
-18, 2015\], the Special Master postmarks and transmits a final award determination to the claimant filing such claim.
+>                          “(II) on or before the day before the date of enactment of the James Zadroga 9/11 Victim Compensation Fund Reauthorization Act, the Special Master postmarks and transmits a final award determination to the claimant filing such claim.

 >                 “(iii)  __Group b claims__  __.—__